yaseenyounus/vtf2md/README.md

 ## Usage

-You can use the `run.sh` (Mac / Linux) or `run.bat` (Windows) script to install the Python dependencies with Poetry and run the script on your behalf.
+You can use the `run.sh` (Mac / Linux) or `run.bat` (Windows) script to install the Python dependencies with Poetry and run the script automatically.

 ### Default path